 By contrast, the majority of Cuban expatriates in Miami fled Cuba after the 1959 Castro revolution, so Miami Cubanos don't typically contain salami.
 The tasty variety offered at Caribbean Café in Carrollton and Frisco is a Miami-style Cuban, but its rich, savory combination of pork, ham, swiss, dill pickles, and mayo or mustard on grilled French (not Cuban) bread still satisfies.
 Served with ultra-crispy fries, this sandwich evokes lazy, tropical afternoons spent with tall mango tea or mojito in hand, and is a worthy representation of the mother country's cuisine.

 mother country in question is the USA, not an island nation located some

-Get the Dining Newsletter
+Get the Food & Drink Newsletter

 Our weekly guide to Dallas dining includes food news and reviews, as well as dining events and interviews with chefs and restaurant owners.